JasonMakechemu/Toomre-Q-in-quiescent-galaxies/README.md

 Galaxy properties: Defines the celestial coordinates, distance, and inclination of the galaxy NGC 0524, which are used as inputs for the functions.

 This script imports all the necessary functions from Functions_For_Q_NGC0524.py and then defines the parameters for the analysis.
 It is the control script for executing the code.

+**Normalised Qs.py** - This script contains code that normalises Q as a function of radius, and the SMBH sphere of influence respectively.
+The resultant plots give us an idea of the large scale behaviour of Q total across each of our galaxies.
+We also see the behavious of Q gas and Q star respectively, which allows for a two-component view of the behaviour of Q.